 What are the timings?

-From 1pm to 6pm on Sunday 23rd June 2019.
+From 1pm to 6pm on Sunday 11th June 2023.
 Ticketpoints open from 12.45pm.
-If you have purchased your ticket online in advance you will have early access to some gardens from 12pm, and tickets can be redeemed from 11.45am (see below for more info about this).
+If you have purchased your ticket online in advance you will be emailed a map of the gardens a few days before PGT, to help you plan your route in advance.

 How much are tickets and where do I buy them?

-Tickets for adults are £7.50 each, youngsters 18 years of age and under go free!
-You can buy tickets on PGT day from one of our ticketpoints, using card or cash (our volunteer marshals will guide you to the nearest ticketpoint when you arrive, see Getting here / Contact us tab for more details).
+Tickets for adults are £7.50 each, youngsters 18 years of age and under (accompanied by fee-paying adult) go free!
+You can buy tickets online in advance - see Tickets tab - or on PGT day from one of our ticketpoints, using card or cash (our volunteer marshals will guide you to the nearest ticketpoint when you arrive, see Getting here / Contact us tab for more details).
 It would help us a lot if you could pay with exact change please!

 I have bought my ticket online, where do I collect it at PGT?

-An email will be sent to you a few days before PGT, with details of where to collect your ticket and programme, and also a map of the gardens that you will be able to access early.
+An email will be sent to you a few days before PGT, with details of where to collect your ticket and programme, and also a map of the gardens so that you can plan your route in advance.